 The next round coming back to Arcadia, I had to listen to a guy’s 4th step.
 I don’t mean to be an asshole, but to be completely honest, I was hardly listening.
-I had other things on my mind.
-I’ll just group them all together for you and name it, Scarlett.
+I had other things dancing around in my mind.
+I’ll just group them all together and name them, Scarlett.

 This poor guy who was supposed have my undivided attention had a slight drinking problem.
 He had just been married to a religious gal with a strict Catholic family.
 His new in-laws couldn’t endure his drinking, which upset his new wife.
 Their fighting escalated quickly to the point where she had to hand him an ultimatum: quit drinking and go to rehab or lose her forever.
 So of course, he came to treatment and was gung-ho about the program, hence, he was doing his fifth step.

 Most people don’t do all the work they ask you to do in treatment, so they get by with, sometimes, not doing anything.
 Then there are those people who, like this guy, are all about the program and attempt to work as many steps as possible.
 A sad matter about those people is that, most of the time, they’re the first ones to go back out.
 Relapsing merely a couple days after leaving treatment.
 It’s not uncommon, though.
 There’s only a 5-10 percent success rate at these places who abide by the A.A. format.

 I hated thinking about it, so I gave him my wholehearted attention for the last thirty to forty minutes.
 Fifth steps ordinarily lasted from an hour to an hour-and-a-half.